shimpiRaj-kun/shimpiRaj-kun/README.md

 - 👋 Hi, I’m @shimpiRaj-kun
-- 👀 I’m interested in ...
+- 👀 I’m interested in Becoming the honored one {Earn Money TBH}
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web Dev{MERN}
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to all your comments on my code
-- 📫 How to reach me ...
+- would love for your feedback.

 <!---
 shimpiRaj-kun/shimpiRaj-kun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.